SmartMaaS-Services/vbb-rest-2-ngsi/README.md

 ## Current limitations ##

-* Currently only storage in a FIWARE NGSI v2 Context Broker is supported
+* `GtfsShape` entites in the NGSI LD format can't currently be created because of some server-side processing issues with used geometry type `LineString`.

-* The NGSI data model types GtfsService and GtfsTrip are not considered yet.
-Although with regard to the relationship model these types should be harmonised, it's due to the implementation of the REST API that some of the information is not available or suitable for transformation into context data.
+* The NGSI data model types `GtfsService` and `GtfsTrip` are not considered yet.
+Although with regard to the relationship model these types should be harmonised, it's due to the implementation of the REST API that some information is not available or suitable for transformation into context data.

-  * a GtfsService should reference a GtfsAgency but differently defined service times for routes are not known or cannot be queried via API
+  * A `GtfsService` should reference a `GtfsAgency` but various defined service times for routes are not known or cannot be queried via API.

-  * a GtfsTrip may reference a GtfsShape, should reference a GtfsService and a GtfsRoute but a trip ID always includes date of the day and is regularly generated.
-Therefore in this form not suitable for transformation into an NGSI entity with fixed ID.
+  * A `GtfsTrip` may reference a `GtfsShape`, should reference a `GtfsService` and a `GtfsRoute`, but a trip ID always includes date of the day and is often regenerated.
+Therefore its form is not suitable for transformation into a NGSI entity with fixed ID.

 * Instead of querying all stations (~ 13000) from the vbb-rest API only a small subset of 10 selected stations are processed for now.
 The code still needs some throttling mechanism to handle the actual amount of API data in parallel.<br>
-Furthermore just one possible journey of some selected connections (station A -> station B) are picked for now.
+Furthermore just one possible journey of some selected connections (station A -> station B) are picked.
 It is planned to include all journeys at some point.

 ## Prerequisites ##